madetech/handbook/guides/security/security_team_and_reporting.md

  - The Security Manager should then record the event or incident in the appropriate place and prepare to review it at the next appropriate time.
  - Where the Security manager is unavailable, the report should be made to the CSO.
  - Where the CSO is unavailable, report the event or incident directly to the CEO, who holds ultimate responsibility for security at Made Tech.

+### What should I report?

+A good general rule is that if anything feels like it *could* be unsafe, we'd rather know about it than not.
+As a guideline, here are some exmaples of things worth reporting:

+- Finding an office door left open, even when you don't know how long it has been that way.
+- Noticing a USB drive left out with no clear owner.
+- Noticing customer data is being pulled into a public Slack channel via montioring, etc.
+- Seeing someone unfamiliar in the main working part of the office without a Made Tech team member escorting them.